 Announcements & Featured Posts

-As we look back on our 3rd annual DBDLI/Deveau lecture, our hearts are brimming with gratitude for the exceptional individuals and organizations that made it an indelible and enriching experience.
-We are deeply thankful to each and every one of you for contributing to the success of this remarkable gathering.
+As we look back on our 4th annual DBDLI/Deveau lecture, our hearts are brimming with gratitude for the individuals and organizations that made it an indelible and enriching experience.

 Africentric / African-centered Philosophy